 The Specialized Trail-Series D30 Gloves are a very comfortable fit.
-You can feel the stitching underneath the D30 area a little but, if you get the right fit like I did, you shouldn’t experience any friction or discomfort.
+You can feel the stitching underneath the D30 area a little bit, if you get the right fit as I did, you shouldn’t experience any friction or discomfort.
 The palm is very thin, providing good feedback for bike control through the grips.
-Silicone patches on the thumb, index and middle fingers add extra grip for the brake lever and handlebar grip.
+Silicone patches on the thumb, index, and middle fingers add extra grip for the brake lever and handlebar grip.
 I can definitely recommend these gloves without reservation.
-They are available in men’s and women’s sizes XS-XL in Dove Grey, Black and Redwood colorways.
+They are available in men’s and women’s sizes XS-XL in Dove Grey, Black, and Redwood colorways.
 Pricing TBC! – Jessie-May Morgan

 That’s it for this week.
 Tune in each weekend for more mini reviews!